avaryDivine/obu-programming-notebook/computer-science-1/variables-and-assignments/README.md

 2. Describe the purpose and use (give examples) of a method

    perform operations such as square root (Math.sqrt(x)), absolute value (Math.abs(x))

+# HW - 007
+## 2.11 - Integer Division and Modulo
+1. Describe integer division

+   division that does not generate a fraction, so then 10/4 = 2 instead of 2.5 for example
+2. Describe integer modulo

+   determines the remainder of the division of two integers, so then 43 % 10 = 3 for example.
+3. Demonstrate the use of Java integer division and modulo (no answer needed in the homework)

+## 2.12 - Type Conversions
+1. Describe the need for type conversions

+   allows you to change from one data type to another,
+2. Describe implicit type conversion

+   automatic, common conversions carried out by the compiler. int and double types
+3. Demonstrate the use of type casting in Java (no answer is needed in the homework)

+## 2.14 - Characters
+1. Demonstrate the use of character variables (no answer is needed in the homework)
+2. Discuss the representation of characters as numbers (include discussion of the ASCII standard)

+   most characters are coded and stored as numbers, the ASCII is a standard for encoding numbers,
+3. Describe escape sequences and their purpose

+   two-character sequence that represents a character such as \n for newline or \t for tab

+## 2.15 - Strings
+1. Describe the Java string data type

+   sequence of characters, double quotes,
+2. Demonstrate the use of String variables in Java (no need to answer this in homework)
+3. Describe the difference between next() and nextLine() in the Scanner class

+   next() reads until next whitespace, nextLine() reads all characters on that one line.